northstowekarate/northstowekarate.github.io/posts/2024/12/11/index.md

 ---
 layout: base.njk
 title: 2024-12-11 Lesson summary
-description: This was our last lesson of the year and we had some fun with pads and break boards
+description: This was our last lesson of the year and we had some fun.
+We started out with some basics but quickly moved on to working with pads and break boards.
 date: 2024-12-11
 ---
 # 2024-12-11